2019 Valley Baton Club Contest

 - Team awards: Team Awards will be announced right after Minute to Spin.
 The announcement will allow the teams who place within their category to receive recognition.

 - We will continue a couple of non-sanctioned events.
 We will continue the Flag & Rifle event and we are excited to announce that we will continue to include the High School/Collegiate show routine.
 This routine will be done to your fight song, band music or your own music and is intended to be either a half-time or field show routine.
 This event will occur during the freestyle event ($25) and the judges will provide critique similar to the freestyle events.
 CBC is very supportive of our athletes performing for their school and excited to see these fun and peppy routines.

 Again this season, programs will be provided on the CBC website.
 We will be emailing a DRAFT program on Monday before the competition to all competition attendees, coaches, and judges for review.
 Any changes should be reported immediately to the Competition Director and the FINAL program will be posted on the CBC website Wednesday before the competition.
-Please print out if you would like a hard-copy as programs will not be provided at the competition.

 Please ensure that the parent’s email address is on the entry form (instead of the athlete) as we use the entry email address to send periodic information and updates.
 We will also be sending the DRAFT program to the address on the entry form.